 See Also: Robbo

-Home Games – Something to be endured whilst you wait for the next Awayday.
+Home Games – Something to be endured as well as giving the old wallet a rest whilst you wait for the next Awayday.
+Commonly ends in a Desmond.

 Immortal – The sense of wellbeing felt by those who travelled to Serbia on a Gandermonium football and beer weekender and managed not to die in any number of ways.